- I. Policy Statement and Reason for the Policy

 - A College employee needs a graphic designer for a College project.
 She contracts with her friend’s son, who is trying to build his graphic design business.
 This may violate the policy.
 The employee must make contract decisions solely on the basis of what is best for the College, not on the basis of aiding a friend’s son.
 Even if the friend’s son is a competent and cost-effective graphic desire, the College employee should disclose the personal relationship, as the policy directs, to avoid the perception of a conflict of interest.

 - A College employee’s domestic partner bids on a College project that the employee is supervising.
 The contract is worth $9,000 a year to the domestic partner.
 This may violate the policy.
 The domestic partner is a member of the employee’s family as defined in the policy.
 Although the contract is not a “significant financial interest” because it does not have an annual value of $10,000 or more, the employee’s personal relationship with his domestic partner might lead an independent observer reasonably to question whether the employee’s actions or decisions on his behalf of the College are influenced by those personal interests.
 The employee must disclose the family relationship, as the policy directs, to avoid a conflict of interest.

 - A College employee participates in decisions to buy paper for the College.
-The employee own stock in Staples worth $11,000.
-Staples has a contract to sell paper to the College.
+The employee own stock in an office products company worth $11,000.
+That same office products company has a contract to sell paper to the College.
 The employee has a significant financial interest which she must disclose to the College.
 She may not participate in decisions to purchase paper unless expressly permitted to do so by a responsible authority of the College.